skip to main |

 John Abraham, DE, Atlanta Falcons

--Where will Allen Iverson will end up?
+In some ways, I actually enjoy the NBA offseason more than the season itself, though as a Knick fan the offseason has featured more heartbreak than the actual season itself in recent memory.
+That being said, leading up to the draft these are some of the things I will be interested in following:-Where will Allen Iverson will end up?
 With about half the league saving up for the potential 2010 shopping spree, it doesn't seem as if there is much money to be given out in '09.
 I don't see a good team signing him because of a possible disruption in chemistry.
 There aren't too many teams out there with cap room, and the bad teams will probably want to go the young route.
 The only team, off the top, I can see him signing with is the Kings if for nothing else to put fannies in the seats.
 I read a quote a long time ago from someone (I can't remember who), saying 'Allen Iverson is a weird case, because he's, in essence, a Hall of Famer who really isn't an ideal fit for any team'.
-It will be interesting to see how that situation develops.
+It will be interesting to see how that situation develops.-Where will Ben Gordon end up?
+The Pistons have some cap room and have been linked to Gordon, as well as Knicks F David Lee.
+I read that he has a promise from the Pistons which seems bogus to me.
+But in the event that the Pistons do sign Ben Gordon, where do you put Rip?
+A backcourt featuring Stuckey and Gordon, where's the defense going to come from and who is your point guard?
+In the event that Gordon doesn't get a contract that he views suitable, does he go overseas?

 -What trades will happn pertaining to the draft, and what players will be moved?
 The rumors are endless, but it seems like a lot of teams are trying to move up in the draft.
-It will definitely be interesting
+It will definitely be interesting.

 This list is based on almost strictly production, and future potential as well as ability.
 In other words, I don't put much weight behind this winner/loser stuff, and I put a high value on 4th quarter performance.
 This is simply 'Who is the better pure QB', as well as to a slightly lesser extent who I believe will succeed more in the future.

-I definitely think Flacco gets far too much credit for the Ravens playoff run, as he did nothing but babysit essentially, but I've already beaten the topic of 'winner/loser' to a pulp.
+10. Joe Flacco, QB, Baltimore Ravens- I definitely think Flacco gets far too much credit for the Ravens playoff run, as he did nothing but babysit essentially, but I've already beaten the topic of 'winner/loser' to a pulp.
 Flacco has all the physical tools you want in a QB, and seems to have the desire to get better.
 If the Ravens get him a WR (Marshall?), Flacco could be one of the top QBs in the league for the next decade.

-While this guy cannot stay healthy, when he is actually on the field he is very effective.
+9. Matt Schaub, QB, Houston Texans- While this guy cannot stay healthy, when he is actually on the field he is very effective.
 Last year in 11 games, Schaub threw 15 TDs, 10 INTs, 3,043 yds and had a 66% completion percentage.
 Now if he can stay healthy, he has plenty of weapons at his disposal like Steve Slaton, Andre Johnson and Owen Daniels and enough ability to make use of these weapons.

-- The only reason he is so low, is because he is a rookie.
+8. Matt Ryan, QB, Atlanta Falcons- The only reason he is so low, is because he is a rookie.
 Ryan came in and took the league by storm in his first year, shutting up many of the critics, myself included.
 I can only imagine with another year in the same offense, and being surrounded by weaponry such as Tony Gonzalez, Roddy White, Jerrious Norwood (the most underused player in the NFL this side of Leon Washington), and Mike Turner.
 The sky is the limit for Matt Ryan.

-Eli is one of my favorites in the league, ant his spot on the list will probably be surprising to some, but Manning played under control football for the first time in his career last season, and I think he succumbs ability wise to the rest of the guys on the list.
+7. Eli Manning, QB, New York Giants- Eli is one of my favorites in the league, ant his spot on the list will probably be surprising to some, but Manning played under control football for the first time in his career last season, and I think he succumbs ability wise to the rest of the guys on the list.
 Eli will probably never be "great" statistically and from a "eye test" standpoint, but when the game is on the line there are few QBs in the game more trustworthy than Eli.

-I have a weird way of ranking Ben Roethlisberger.
+6. Ben Roethlisberger, QB, Pittsburgh Steelers- I have a weird way of ranking Ben Roethlisberger.
 His toughness, his leadership and most of all his ridiculous habit of pulling magic out of his hat in the fourth quarter has me place him in the top 5 in the NFL.
 There is no one I'd rather have with the ball in his hands in the fourth quarter.
 That being said, Roethlisberger has a lot of flaws, and has only been impressive statistically for one season in the NFL, and since I am rating on mostly ability and production that's what pits him 6th.

-I debated back and forth for a few minutes between Rodgers and Romo, but being consistent with my theme that Romo is actually one of the more UNDERRATED players in the NFL, I went with Rodgers at this spot.
+5. Aaron Rodgers, QB, Green Bay Packers- I debated back and forth for a few minutes between Rodgers and Romo, but being consistent with my theme that Romo is actually one of the more UNDERRATED players in the NFL, I went with Rodgers at this spot.
 Rodgers came in last year, after about a decade waiting on Old Man River to move on.
 He threw for 4,038 yards, 28 TDs and 13 INTs and led the Packers to a top 10 offense.
 The future is bright in Mr. Rodgers neighborhood.

-- As I mentioned above, I think Romo gets hated on to the point where he is actually one of the NFL's more underappreciated and underrated players.
+4. Tony Romo, QB, Dallas Cowboys- As I mentioned above, I think Romo gets hated on to the point where he is actually one of the NFL's more underappreciated and underrated players.
 After all if EVERYONE and their mother says the guy is overrated, does that make him underrated?
 I call that the 'Tiki Barber argument'.
 Every one on planet earth said Barber was underrated, so if everyone acknowledges that he is underrated, how he is still underrated?
 Anyway, back to Romo, the guy has always had the luxury of having Terrell Owens around him and has put up monster numbers, throwing for 62 TDs, and 7,659 yards over the course of the last 2 seasons.
 Along with great production, he has a great feel for the pocket and makes Dallas' offensive line look a lot better than it is.
 He has some decision making deficiencies at times but perhaps he gets better with that over the course of time.

-The 2-5 segment of this list was really thought provoking.
+3. Jay Cutler, QB, Chicago Bears- The 2-5 segment of this list was really thought provoking.
 I like Cutler's production, and the fact that he did it in his second year starting as well as him probably having among the most raw talent at the position.
 It will be interesting to see how he adjusts this season going from having a guy like Marshall compared to having a guy like Devin Hester (is that night and day or what?) , though I do think the fact that he is a good, accurate QB who gets the ball there in the blink of an eye could make the players around him better.
 Also, I think Matt Forte is arguably the biggest benefactor of the trade, since he will have more space to do his thing.
 The Bears should do their best to build their offense around Jay, get him some reliable pass catching targets to compliment Olsen and their running game.
 If they do that they'll have their first franchise QB since World War I.

-- As I said earlier the 2-5 segment of this was very thought provoking.
+2. Carson Palmer, QB, Cincinnati Bengals- As I said earlier the 2-5 segment of this was very thought provoking.
 I had Palmer at every single spot at one point or another, before I finally settled on the #2 spot for him.
 He is coming off an injury plagued campaign, where he struggled and eventually was KO'ed for the season, a quarter of the way through it.
 But the two seasons before that he did throw 54 TD passes and for over 8,000 yards.
 It's hard to argue with a guy with Palmer's natural ability and total production rebounding and playing like the elite QB he is.

-Even though he throws the ball like he is in a shotput competition at the Olympics, Rivers gets the job done.
+1. Philip Rivers, QB, San Diego Chargers- Even though he throws the ball like he is in a shotput competition at the Olympics, Rivers gets the job done.
 He gets better each season and last year led to a 34 TD, 11 INT, 4,000 yard campaign.
 He has a nice set of weapons at his disposal.
 Having stability around him as far as the playbook helps immensely.
 It seems like everyone understands that except the Washington Redskins.
 Barring any injury problems Rivers should and probably will put up big numbers on a consistent basis for the San Diego Chargers.

 Just missed the cut: